ngx-metaui/rules/packages/metaui/docs/architecture.md

 #### UI Generation

-Once rules are evaluated and list of properties is retrieved then the `MetaIncludeComponent` will take care of the rest.
+After rules are evaluated and properties are retrieved, next the `MetaIncludeComponent` will take care of the remaining work to render UI.

-Here you can notice the second line the `<m-include-component>` that reads generated properties.
-Therefore the wrapping element
+Looking at the html below, `<m-context>` gathers all the properties from the evaluation of `object`, `operation` and `layout` and passes them to the `<m-include-component>`
-`<m-context>` is responsible for pushing and the `<m-include-component>` is here for collecting whatever is available and rendering UI.
+`<m-include-component>` will read these properties and render the UI.

 ```html